heseltime/heroku-django-vue-integration/README.md

 > At the point of writing, the Medium is about three years out of date, and the Heroku docs are a bit older even.
 The rest of this Readme concerns itself with the most important codebase changes to be weary of, as implemented in this repo.

-In addition, the Lee piece does not cover database setup, which we will do here: the medknights example above uses Postgres, and that's the template choice as well.
+In addition, the Lee piece does not cover database setup, which we will do in brief at the end: the medknights example above uses Postgres.

 So before we begin, here is our toolkit for today: